Adventures in Malaysia: 6 Best Things to do in Gopeng

 Children under 12 are not allowed

 If you enjoy adventure and pairing it with education, then it is worth checking out Nomad Adventure.
-They offer adventures in Gopeng, but they also have programs throughout Malaysia that are worth taking looking into.
+This Malaysian company offers adventures in Gopeng, but they also have programs throughout Malaysia.
+They are definitely worth taking a look into.
 A few other notable companies that offer tours through Gopeng are Ventrex, Murni Camp, and Kandu Adventure.